rhealin164-cpu/ORIE5270-finalproject/README.md

 # Ozone AQI Prediction in Tompkins County, NY

 This repository contains the final project for ORIE5270 (Machine Learning), focusing on predicting ozone Air Quality Index (AQI) in Tompkins County, NY.
-The project leverages weather data and EPA AQI data to train robust machine learning models that forecast ozone levels.

 ---